 The original sketches for the instruments in Hibike! were all done on graph paper, drawn precisely to scale.
 There are also character design height charts that include the instruments, to help animators maintain consistent relative sizing between the instruments and musicians.

 I’m very fortunate to have once rummaged through a digital treasure box of Tamako Market materials in a private meeting, but one item I found at the event either was new to me, or I had forgotten about.
 The setting in Tamako Market draws on Demachi and Fujinomori, two areas along the Kamo River in Kyoto.
-In the early episodes of the show, butaitanbou (location hunting) fans were hard at work investigating if the show setting preserved the real world spatial relationship of these areas to each other.
+In the early episodes of the show, butaitanbou (scene hunting) fans were hard at work investigating if the show setting preserved the real world spatial relationship of these areas to each other.
 We eventually determined it not to be so, based on temporal proximity and no use of the Keihan Line trains.
 However, all is made clear in a fun little sketch of the Demachi area, with the Masugata Shōtengai in the west, river delta in the center, and the relevant section of Fujinomori dropped in the east side where Demachiyanagi Station and the edge of Kyoto University would be.

 With limited capacity, passes to attend the stage events were distributed through a lottery and based on preferences you indicated through a web reservation.
 I was able to see the Directors’ Forum, a talk on upcoming series Musaigen no Fantomu Wārudo, Crew’s Forum and the 2D&3D CG Artists’ Talk Session.
 With my limited Japanese ability, the panel discussions were a good challenge and helped me gauge how much I can and can’t understand at native speed.